 2016 Pastourelle de Clerc Milon – Medium bodied with a bit of minerality in the salty tannins, the wine is vinified to be soft, approachable, fruity, elegant and fresh.
 Pastourelle de Clerc Milon is not sold as a future, the wine is aged until it’s ready for drinking, which, on average, is five years after the vintage.
 86 – 87 Pts

-2016 Pauillac – Produced from the highest percentage of Merlot of any wine in the Pauillac appellation at 70% — with the remainder coming from 30% Cabernet Sauvignon, the wine reached 13% alcohol.
+2016 Pauillac – Produced from a blend with high percentage of Merlot for Pauillac at 30%, with the remainder coming from of 70% Cabernet Sauvignon, the wine reached 13% alcohol.
 The wine is dark, fat , ripe, sweet, fleshy and low in acid, especially for this vintage.
-It could be interesting and then, maybe not.
-If I was a betting man, I’d wager that the choice of names here, Chateau Pauillac, will eventually result in a lawsuit from the AOC.
-It hasn’t happened yet, but you never know.
-87 – 89 Pts
+This is essentially a special wine from the owners of Fonbadet.
+90-92 Pts

 2016 Pedesclaux – Still considered the new kid on the block in Pauillac, due to its recent reemergence from obscurity, this wine was made from blending 48% Cabernet Sauvignon, 45% Merlot, 4% Petit Verdot and 3% Cabernet Franc, reaching 13.3% alcohol.
 Richly colored, the wine shows off its ready, saucy, crunchy cassis, tobacco, cigar box and lead pencil aromas with ease, together with a duvet of tannins, serious concentration, lift and length.
 As more of the vineyard becomes planted to Cabernet Sauvignon, this will keep getting better and better.
 92 – 94 Pts